 Click on the link below for the Year 4 curriculum map.

 During Year 4, spelling is a key focus.
 We will explore new spelling rules, spot different patterns and learn a number of words from the National Curriculum Year 3 and 4 statutory word list, which we have split up in school between the year groups and call them our Words of the Week.
-Please find the full list here.
 Children may still use their phonic knowledge to spell trickier, unfamiliar words, however we aim to give the children enough time to practise these to allow for fluency when writing.

-When practising our Words of the Week as well words that follow our spelling rules, a range of different methods are used in a multi-sensory approach.
-We practise by allowing the children to use ‘rainbow writing’, writing in a ‘squiggle’, spellings actively with jumping jacks, echoing the lead speller as well as the traditional ‘look, cover, write, check’ technique.
+When practising our Words of the Week as well as words that follow our spelling rules, a range of different methods are used in a multi-sensory approach.
 To encourage and support our visual learners, the Words of the Week, is written on our classroom doors and we encourage children to look at it every time they pass!

 Words of the week and the spelling rule with examples, will be sent home each week on the Learning Log (which is our approach to homework); this allows us to communicate to parents which words we are working on in school and encourage the children to practise them.
 Before the following learning log is sent, a dictation will take place in school checking their spelling memory of the words.
 To support spelling further in class, children have access to word mats, prompts and displays around the class to help them recall their spellings.
 Key vocabulary words encouraged to be used in certain lessons, e.g. Topic and Science, will be written on the board to support.

 As handwriting is practised and promoted throughout the school, Year 4 is no different.
 We believe this is a key part in keeping our work neatly presented.
-Click here to see the best grip for holding a pencil.
-You can also find more about how Handwriting is taught at Fairfield Park in our Handwriting Guide.
 Throughout Year 4, the children will be given the opportunity to practise writing with a pen in a range of different books, e.g. English and Topic.

-Our PE day is Thursday *.
-We spend the whole afternoon doing PE and we ask that your child comes in to school wearing their PE kit and trainers.
-Our PE kit includes a white t-shirt or polo top and either burgundy shorts or tracksuit bottoms.
+Our PE kit includes a white t-shirt or polo top and either burgundy shorts or tracksuit bottoms and trainers.
 Please ensure they have the most suitable clothing for whatever the weather, this includes their Fairfield Park hoodie to wear outside and if it is really cold, gloves and a hat.
 If it is very cold, your child can wear their coat on top of their PE kits.

 All long hair should be tied back for PE lessons and earrings should be removed or covered with micropore tape if they cannot be removed.
 Please send your child in with a roll of micropore tape for your child to cover their own earrings if this is appropriate for them.
 If your child can not participate in bare feet for our gymnastics and dance units, please let us know on the door.